 “The days of people leaving home to attend church have been a thing of the past since lockdown started in March.”

-As COVID-19 continues to spread lockdown measures in varying intensities are instituted around the world, it is safe to say that the coronavirus brought an end to the church as we know it.
+As Covid-19 continues to spread and spikes flare up globally, and locally the numbers spike and lockdown measures are reinstituted, it is safe to say that the corona virus brought an end to the church as we know it.

-If you have not yet moved your services online, we have some tools to help you meet with your congregation online.
-As we know, the finances of most people have been hit hard by the economic lockdown, in some cases, readily available means of communication (in this case WhatsApp) can be more helpful.
+If you have not moved your services online yet, I will give you some tools on how to meet with your congregation online.
+As we know, the finances of most people have been hit hard by the economic lockdown, so I will focus on more readily available means of communication (in this case whatsapp).

-Before even starting the process of introducing online meetings via WhatsApp, it is important to have the leadership team on the same page about the rollout plan as well as the key issue of privacy.
-Some of the discussions may get deeply personal and it should be a firm rule that what is discussed in the group stays in the group.
+Before even starting the process of introducing online meetings via whatsapp, it is important to have the leadership team on the same page about the rollout plan as well as the key issue of privacy.
+Some of the discussions may get deeply personal and it should be strict that what is discussed in the group stays in the group.

 It is also worth doing a few practice runs with the leadership team before implementing this with a bigger audience as your congregation’s dynamics may be different.

 Once you have agreed on this, you and your team may begin by following the steps below.

 Ideally you and your leadership team can create groups of 20 people each and reach out to those members.
 If you are not sure where to start Heartlines has great resources here and here on how to connect with people.

 The important thing to remember is that now, the focus initially should be on reconnecting with your congregation and getting them used to having meetings online, while also avoiding the trap of over communicating.